jitendra-neema/ruby-json-toon/README.md

 Requires Ruby >= 2.7.0

+# RubyJsonToon

+Lightweight, high-performance Ruby library for converting between JSON and **TOON (Token-Oriented Object Notation)**.

+TOON is an indentation-based data format optimized for **LLM token efficiency**, achieving **30–60% token reduction** compared to JSON while remaining fully human-readable and machine-parseable.

 ## What is TOON?

-TOON (Token-Oriented Object Notation) is a compact, indentation-based data format optimized for LLM token efficiency.
-It uses roughly 30–60% fewer tokens than JSON while remaining human-readable.
+TOON is designed to strip away the structural overhead of JSON (braces, quotes, repetitive keys) without losing data integrity.

 ### Comparison